 You should also consider specialized sports eye protection.
 Swim goggles will protect from irritants in pool or ocean water, and there are goggles and eye shields widely available in children’s sizes for almost every sport.
 Many sports goggles, especially those with lenses made of polycarbonate, include UV protection.
 UV protection is an important consideration for everyday protection as well, The Vision Council reports that children generally experience three times as much sun exposure as adults—thus their eyes are more likely to be exposed to UV rays.
 Protect your children’s eyes in the outdoors by shopping for a suitable pair of sunglasses with them.
 To be sure your child is more likely to wear their sunglasses, have them pick out a pair they like, make sure the sunglasses fit properly, and look into clip-ons if your child already wears prescription glasses.
 Be sure that the sunglasses are UVA/UVB protective!

 Ensuring the health and safety of your children’s eyes is just one part of being a parent.
 Takle Eye Group can help make it easier.
-Call 770-228-3836 or request an appointment online to set up an examination or screening, and trust your children’s eye health to the same providers who care for your own.
+Call 770-228-3836 to set up an examination or screening, and trust your children’s eye health to the same providers who care for your own.